ltrybuch/lib-themisui/themis_components/thPopover/readme.md

 Add small overlays of content, like those on the iPad, to any element for housing secondary information.

-`th-popover` accepts the name of a `th-popover-content` element where it will fetch its inner content from.
+`th-popover` accepts the name of a `th-popover-content` element where its content will come from.

-`th-popover-url` accepts a URL of where it will fetch its inner content from.
+`th-popover-url` accepts a URL from which it will fetch its content.

 `th-popover-content` specifies a block of content used for display in a popover.